-The diagram on the bottom of this page shows how to weigh the trailer on scales.
+The diagram below shows how to weigh the trailer on scales.

+- 1. Trailer's total weight, cannot exceed GVWR - 2.
+Trailer's weight on axles cannot exceed GVWR. - Weight on trailer tongue.
 The allowable personal cargo must be distributed in your trailer in such a manner that the Gross Axle Weight Rating is not exceeded.